ERASER: Machine Unlearning in MLaaS via an Inference Serving-Aware Approach: Design Options and Variants of

 \begin{theorem} [Waiting Time of SISA] The expected waiting time of each inference request in SISA is

-\end{theorem} Theorem \ref{theorem:sisa} shows that $\expect(w_{sisa})$ is positively correlated with the density of unlearning requests $\frac{n_u}{T}$ and the retraining time $r$, which is consistent with intuition. \begin{theorem} [Waiting Time of DIMP] Assuming that the probability of the prediction result being uncertified at each judgement is $p_{uc}$, the upper bound of the expected inference request waiting time in DIMP is:
+\end{theorem} Theorem \ref{theorem:sisa} shows that $\expect(w_{sisa})$ is positively correlated with the frequency of unlearning requests $\frac{n_u}{T}$ and the retraining time $r$. \begin{theorem} [Waiting Time of DIMP] Assuming that the probability of the prediction result being uncertified at each judgment is $p_{uc}$, the upper bound of the expected inference request waiting time in DIMP is:

-\end{theorem} Since the actual expression of $\expect(w_{dimp})$ can hardly be simplified into a more intuitive form (details can be seen in Appendix \ref{appendix.proof.time.eraser}), we give its theoretical upper bound here.
-The form of this upper bound is very similar to the expression of $\expect(w_{sisa})$ in Theorem \ref{theorem:sisa}, which can be rewritten as $\expect(w_{dimp})\le p_{uc}\cdot \expect(w_{sisa})$.
-This expression shows that the processing speed of DIMP is at least $\frac{1}{p_{uc}}$ times that of SISA.

-Our experimental results indicate that the $p_{uc}$ value is typically less than 0.01, meaning that the waiting time for DIMP does not exceed 1\% of SISA.